Effective Solutions for Septic System Drainage Problems

 What we have done when it comes to putting a Septic Tank in an High GroundWater areas.

-We have many jobs when dealing with a high-GroundWater table and installing a septic tank, Before we install it and know where the groundwater is, We Tamp the ground to firm it up.
+We have many jobs when dealing with a high-GroundWater table and installing a septic tank.
+Before we install it and determine the groundwater location, we tamp the ground to firm it up.
 We have even added a rock base under it so it does not sink and on a few jobs.

-We have had big rocks cemented to the Septic Tank and the ground to add some weight and a decorated touch to blend with the client’s landscape.
-If there is another Septic Tank after the first Septic Tank, We do the same and make the line leaving the first septic tank the same height as the second septic tank.
+We have had big rocks cemented to the Septic Tank and the ground.
+This adds some weight and a decorated touch.
+It helps to blend with the client’s landscape.
+If there is another Septic Tank after the first Septic Tank, we repeat the process.
+We ensure the line leaving the first septic tank is the same height as the second septic tank.
 We do not want the septic tank to move from where we placed it.

-We use gravity as much as possible but on some jobs, A lift station is needed from the home leaving and going to the first septic tank.
+We use gravity as much as possible.
+However, on some jobs, a lift station is needed.
+It is required from the home leaving and going to the first septic tank.

 Septic Mound Systems and Leach fields systems.